When you create a resource record set, you choose a routing policy, which determines how Amazon Route 53 responds to queries:

 Use the failover routing policy when you want to configure active-passive failover, in which one resource takes all traffic when it's available and the other resource takes all traffic when the first resource isn't available.
-For more information about failover resource record sets, see Configuring Active-Passive Failover Using Amazon Route 53 Failover and Failover Alias Resource Record Sets.
+Note that you can't create failover resource record sets for private hosted zones.
+For more information about failover resource record sets, see Configuring Active-Passive Failover by Using Amazon Route 53 Failover and Failover Alias Resource Record Sets.

 Use the geolocation routing policy when you want Amazon Route 53 to respond to DNS queries based on the location of your users.
 For more information about geolocation resource record sets, see Geolocation Routing.

 Weighted resource record sets let you associate multiple resources with a single DNS name.
 This can be useful for a variety of purposes, including load balancing and testing new versions of software.
 To create a group of weighted resource record sets, you create two or more resource record sets that have the same combination of DNS name and type, and you assign each resource record set a unique identifier and a relative weight.